 - Career Highlights

-- Held positions on development teams at the Education Development Center, Inc., Turning Point Software, and Turbine Entertainment
+- Past positions include those on development teams at the Education Development Center, Inc.; Turning Point Software; and Turbine Entertainment

-- Engaged at all levels of sound development on projects that include Hasbro's Mr. Potato Head, Microsoft's Fine Artist and Creative Writer, and Midway Games' multiplayer online role-playing game Lord of the Rings Online
+- Engaged at all levels of sound development on projects that include Hasbro's Mr. Potato Head, Microsoft's Fine Artist and Creative Writer, and Midway Games' Lord of the Rings Online, a multiplayer online role-playing game

 In Their Own Words